STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/architecture.md

 to keep track of the Brain's orientation in 3D space.
 The firmware running on the MCU controls the IMU, and can be set up in runtime to interface with the configurable motor and sensor ports.
 The MCU is connected to a higher level host via [I2C](i2c.md), and implements a number of commands which can be used to configure and control the robot.
-Firmware components may expose can expose data using a notification mechanism called status slots **TODO write docs**.
+Firmware components may exposedata using a notification mechanism called [status slots](slots.md).

 The firmware is broken up into smaller software components.
 The software component architecture is managed by CGlue, an in-house developed firmware architecture and toolkit.
 CGlue